Have multiple Git repositories in one IDE project for better cross-references. This is beneficial especially for Antora projects.

 If the projects can contain standard AsciiDoc content, the user might want to benefit from auto-completion on attribute names.

-When the Git repositories contains Antora components, the user wants to use cross-references and auto-completion when referencing content in another component.
+When the Git repositories contain Antora components, the user wants to use cross-references and auto-completion when referencing content in another component.

-The alternative: the user can check out all repositories in separate folders below a master folder, and then open the master folder as the project folder in the IDE.
+The alternative: the user can check out all repositories in separate folders below the main folder, and then open the main folder as the project folder in the IDE.

 Once the setup is complete, the IDE’s view for Git will show a combined history for all Git repositories added in the following steps.
 Depending on the user’s needs, this might be helpful in the long term and confusing at the beginning.

 To help with multiple Git repositories,

 the Git tool window allows filtering the view via the Paths dropdown, and

 color coding for the Git history indicates which repository a commit belongs to.

 Users find an extensive description of how to do this in the IDE’s docs.
 The following paragraph gives a quick start.

 This assumes that the different Git repositories are already checked-out on the user’s local file system.